-So what makes them different from alcoholic beers then?
+So - what makes them different from alcoholic beers?
 The answer lies in the brewing process.

 Non-alcoholic beers go through pretty much the full ‘normal’ brewing process: making a mash, boiling the wort, adding hops and fermenting.
 While regular beers are then bottled (or kegged, or canned), non-alcoholic beers then need to have their alcohol removed or lessened.

 There are several ways this is done: